CuckooEXE/FakeNTP/README.md

                         The NTP server to pass requests to.
 Default is "pool.ntp.org".
 ```

 This project is 100% Python3, no dependencies required (the `requirements.txt` is just for the test suites).
 For most use-cases, you will want to modify the response NTP structure in `FakeNTP.py:ThreadedUDPRequestHandler:handle` to best fit your needs.

 ## Testing
-This project contains two test suites: a simple suite to test the utility functions: `tests/test_utilities`, and more full-fledged functional tests: `test_server.py`.
-To run these tests, you can just execute:
+This project uses `pytest` and `pytest-cov` to test the utilities and functionality of the server.
 ```bash
 $ PYTHONPATH="$PWD" python3 -m pytest --cov=FakeNTP tests/
 ```